carsonmcgorry/tco476/testing ph.md

 1. Uncap the meter if it is capped.
 2. Fill the meter with water.
 When filling the meter, you should submerge the meter in the pool such that the water reaches your elbow.
-This ensures that the readings will be accurate.
+This avoids surface contamination and ensures that the readings will be accurate.
 3. Empty the meter to rinse it out and fill it up again the same way.
 4. Carefully pour out excess water from the **right** cylinder to the **top** fill marker on the side of the cylinder.
 Don’t worry about the left cylinder.